minshi123/gitlab/doc/ci/jenkins/index.md

 ## Agents vs. Runners

+If you are using gitlab.com, you can take advantage of our [shared Runner fleet](https://docs.gitlab.com/ee/user/gitlab_com/#shared-runners).
+We are investigating making these [available for self-managed instances as well](https://gitlab.com/gitlab-org/customers-gitlab-com/issues/414).

 In the end, a Jenkins agent or GitLab Runner is just a host, so to convert one simply uninstall the Jenkins agent and install the runner following the [instructions in the Runner documentation](https://docs.gitlab.com/ee/ci/runners/).
 The runner itself does not require much overhead so you can size hosts similarly to how you did for